wligithub/tax-tool/README.md

 #### Prepare Input Parameter

-- Gain & Loss file: from ETRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `My Account` tab -> `Gains & Losses` -> click `Download`.
+- Gain&Loss file: from E*TRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `My Account` tab -> `Gains & Losses` ->
+  click `Download`.
 Either `Download Collapsed` or `Download Expanded` are ok.
     - A xlsx file will be downloaded.
-    - Open it in Excel or Numbers or Google Sheet and save/download it as csv file, choose "Comma Separated Values" option if applicable.
+    - Open it in Excel, Numbers, or Google Sheets and save/download it as a CSV file.
+Choose the `Comma Separated Values` option if applicable.
-    - If on macOS, use Numbers instead of MS Excel to export the xlsx file as csv.
+    - If you're using macOS, use Numbers instead of Microsoft Excel to export the .xlsx file as a CSV.
-- VMware share count liquidated for cash & stock: from ETRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `Tax Information` tab -> `statements` -> download 12/31/2023 `Single Account Statement`.
+- VMware share count liquidated for cash & stock: from E*TRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `Tax Information` tab -> `statements` -> download 12/31/2023 `Single Account Statement`.
 On the last page of this
   statement:
     - find row with `UNACCEPTED SHARES` comments, the `Quantity` number is the share count liquidated for cash
     - find row with `TENDER PAYMERNT` comments, the `Quantity` number is the share count liquidated for stock
 - `-q` option: please refer to section `Potential AVGO Cost Base Adjustment For Last ESPP Lot`

+#### Update Gain&Loss file for Shares Acquired through Regular Purchase

+Shares acquired through regular purchases will not be included in the downloaded Gain & Loss file.
+Users must manually enter purchase information, allocating one row per transaction.
+The following columns need to be populated:

+- Record Type: `Sell`
+- Symbol: `VMW`
+- Plan Type: `BUY`
+- QTY.: `<number of shares>`
+- Date Acquired: `<purchase date>`
+- Acquisition Cost: `<total purchase price including commission>`
+- Date Sold: `11/22/2023` or earlier.
+- Total Proceeds: `<total proceeds reported by 1099-B>`

 #### Output

-This tool generates two files, one in text format, another with the same name in csv format.
-Both files contain tax info for each lot, in addition, the text file contains tax summary cross all lots and AVGO cash in lieu fractional share info.
-In generated files, each lot has a row id field which is id of the corresponding row from Gain & Loss input file, so we can easily correlate between computed lot from output and reported lot from input.
+This tool generates two files: one in text format and another with the same name in CSV format.
+Both files contain tax information for each lot.
+Additionally, the text file contains tax summary across all lots and AVGO cash-in-lieu fractional share information.
+In the generated files, each lot has a "Row ID" field, which corresponds to the ID of the corresponding row from the Gain & Loss input file.
+This correlation allows for easy matching between computed lots from the output and reported lots from the input.

 #### Turbo Tax Filing

-For each stock transaction reported on 1099-B, find the corresponding row(lot) in generated tax file by acquire date and share count.
+For each stock transaction reported on Form 1099-B, locate the corresponding row (lot) in the generated tax file by acquisition date and share count.

 - Use `Box 1d Proceeds` value generated by script to populate Turbo Tax `Box 1d - Proceeds` field.
-If you already imported from ETRADE, verify value generated by script matches imported one.
+If you already imported from E*TRADE, verify value generated by script matches imported one.
 - Use `Filing Cost Basis` value generated by script to populate Turbo Tax `Cost basis or adjusted cost basis` field

 ![Alt text](img/tt-1.png?raw=true "enter total proceeds")